fitmat/FMBridge/README.md

 * NEW CPP Driver for iOS and Android
 * New updated InitBLE.cs and BLEControllerEventHandler.cs
 * New "src" folder structure for separate platforms
-* NOTE - DO NOT USE OLDER InitBLE.cs and BLECOntrollerEventHandler.cs FOR CPP DRIVER
+* NOTE - DO NOT USE OLDER InitBLE.cs and BLEControllerEventHandler.cs FOR CPP DRIVER
 * NOTE - OLDER JAVA DRIVER IS DEPRICATED FOR ALL ANDROID AND IOS GAMES

 ## Change Log - v0.2.5